BenRKarl/WDI_work/w02/d04/Readme.md

 ## Phase 1

+* An `HTTP GET` request to `'/'` should:

-When I visit the root ("/") of your app, it should display a greeting and a randomly chosen compliment.
-The background color of the app should be random as well.
+	* display a greeting along with a randomly chosen comppliment.
+	* display a random background color.

 #### Hints

-Here is what my layout.erb file looks like.
-Notice for the background color, I am taking advantage of the embedded Ruby to pass in the color and make it dynamic.
-Also, you should __not__ need to link an external stylesheet for this exercise.
+Write your css in the head of your `layout.erb` file.
+You will not need to link to an external stylesheet.

 ```
 <!doctype html>